apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 md<filter>wd<filter>h<filter>m<filter>s<filter> , filter: [<from>[-<to>]][/<step>][,<filter>]

+- when before value is omitted it means full range, when after value is omitted it means 0 by default
-minute 15 second 30 of each hour: m15s30
+- minute 15 second 30 of each hour: m15s30
+- m5 --> minute 5 of each hour, second 0
 ---

 # Theoretical